vannguyengd/gooddata-ui/docs/19_webcomponents_angular.md

 ### Insight event listener

-In case of `gd-insight` you can use Angular event binding syntax.
+In case of `gd-insight` you can use the Angular event binding syntax.
 Define an event listener function in your component code (`src/app/app.component.ts`):

 ```diff